Thriller Author Stacey Carroll

 • Social Media Image:

 Language is at the heart of storytelling, communication, and education.
-Yet speaking, reading, and writing are distinct skills—each with its own challenges and processes.
+Yet speaking, reading, and writing are distinct skills.
+They each have their own challenges and processes.
 For writers and educators, understanding these differences is essential for crafting accessible, engaging content that resonates with diverse readers.

 What’s Next for Reading Instruction?
 A Writer’s Guide to the Future of Literacy